-(37) If an employee suspects another employee of committing a criminal offence, acting corruptly or engaging in misconduct then it is the responsibility of the employee to report such behaviour.
+- (37) If an employee suspects another employee of committing a criminal offence, acting corruptly or engaging in misconduct then it is the responsibility of the employee to report such behaviour.
 Reports should generally be made to the employee's immediate manager or another manager in the employee's area.
 Managers in turn report the matter to the Director Audit and Risk.
-Employees are encouraged to provide a written summary of the matter.

-(38) Employees may have legitimate concerns about reporting to an immediate manager or another manager, even where the matter does not involve the manager.
+Employees are encouraged to provide a written summary of the matter. - (38) Employees may have legitimate concerns about reporting to an immediate manager or another manager, even where the matter does not involve the manager.
 In these cases reports may be made to the Director Audit and Risk who is also the designated Public Interest Disclosures Coordinator.
-Other options are a Public Interest Disclosures Officer or the Vice-Chancellor and Chief Executive Officer.

-(39) Reports can also be made directly to ICAC (refer to the ICAC Act).

-(40) The reporting levels are:

-- a. immediate manager or manager in your area of work. - b.
-Director Audit and Risk -also the designated Public Interest Disclosures Coordinator - c. the designated Public Interest Disclosures Officers - d.
+Other options are a Public Interest Disclosures Officer or the Vice-Chancellor and Chief Executive Officer. - (39) Reports can also be made directly to the Independent Commission Against Corruption (refer to the Independent Commission Against Corruption Act 1988). - (40) The reporting levels are: - a. immediate manager or manager in your area of work. - b.
+Director Audit and Risk also the designated Public Interest Disclosures Coordinator - c. the designated Public Interest Disclosures Officers - d.
 Vice-Chancellor and Chief Executive Officer - e.
-ICAC - f.
-Police

-(41) The Director Audit and Risk will receive, record and action reports of alleged fraud and corruption.
-Section 11(2) of the ICAC Act 1988 requires the Vice-Chancellor and Chief Executive Officer to report to the Commission any matter where there is a reasonable suspicion that corrupt conduct has occurred or may occur.
-In regard to fraud, where it is considered that a criminal offence has occurred the matter is to be reported to NSW Police and the NSW Audit Office.

-(42) Reports should be made as soon as there is reasonable suspicion that fraudulent or corrupt conduct has occurred.

-(43) In all cases the employee who made the report will be advised of the eventual outcome of the review.

-(44) All reports will be treated confidentially and employees making genuine reports will not be prejudiced in their employment.

-(45) The Public Interest Disclosure Policy and Procedures explains how employees can report suspected fraud and corruption in such a way as to obtain protection under the Public Interest Disclosures Act 1994 (see section 45 below).
+Independent Commission Against Corruption - f.
+Police - (41) The Director Audit and Risk will receive, record and action reports of alleged fraud and corruption.
+Section 11(2) of the Independent Commission Against Corruption Act 1988 requires the Vice-Chancellor and Chief Executive Officer to report to the Commission any matter where there is a reasonable suspicion that corrupt conduct has occurred or may occur.
+In regard to fraud, where it is considered that a criminal offence has occurred the matter is to be reported to NSW Police and the NSW Audit Office. - (42) Reports should be made as soon as there is reasonable suspicion that fraudulent or corrupt conduct has occurred. - (43) In all cases the employee who made the report will be advised of the eventual outcome of the review. - (44) All reports will be treated confidentially and employees making genuine reports will not be prejudiced in their employment. - (45) The Public Interest Disclosure and Whistleblower Policy and the Public Interest Disclosure Procedures explain how employees can report suspected fraud and corruption in such a way as to obtain protection under the Public Interest Disclosures Act 1994 (see section 48 below).
 Under the Act it is a punishable offence to take detrimental action against an employee who makes a protected disclosure.